katlabs/genegraphics/README.md

 - Faster rendering, loading and exporting.

 #### Input

 Supported input files include:

 - TSV files from Seed
 - TSV files from [GizmoGene.com](http://www.gizmogene.com/)
-- Legacy save TSV files from V1 of Gene Graphics
+- Legacy save TSV files from v1 of Gene Graphics
 - Genbank files that include only one species
+- JSON save files exported from Gene Graphics

 Users may also fetch regions from NCBI within the application.

 #### Browser storage

 Gene Graphics v2 uses IndexedDB to store Gene Graphics data in the user's browser.
 The user may export the entire database or a single Gene Graphic, to be uploaded on another device.

 #### Dockerizable

 Gene Graphics is now designed to be deployed with docker.
 Example docker-compose files are included in this repository, along with an example .env file.

 ### Citation